On optimizing discrete Morse functions

 \subsection{Construction of lexicographic discrete Morse function}

 First we need an edge-labelling, then we will study the resulting lexicographic discrete Morse function.
 Following matroid theory, we call the set of all lines in $V$ our {\bf ground set}, and choose an ordering $\omega $ on the ground set.
 Label each covering relation $\{ l_1,\dots ,l_r\} < \{ l_1,\dots ,l_{r+1}\}$ with the line $l_{r+1}$ being added to the set of linearly independent lines, and use the order $\omega $ on the ground set to order our labels.
+Label covering relations $\{l_1,\dots ,l_n \} < \hat{1} $ with a fixed label that is set to be larger than all lines in $PD(1^n,q)$.
 The resulting lexicographic order on the label sequences on saturated chains gives rise to the lexicographic discrete Morse function we will use.

 \begin{prop} This labelling is least-content-increasing. \end{prop}